Tornadoes of 1984: June

 There were 242 tornadoes confirmed in the US in June.

 June 7–8

 An extremely destructive tornado outbreak took place across the central United States from North Dakota to Kansas in early June.
 Several significant tornadoes touched down, including an F5 tornado which traveled through Barneveld, Wisconsin in the early morning hours of June 8.
 The entire outbreak killed at least 13 people across three states, nine of whom died in Barneveld alone.

 June 9 (Soviet Union)

-A rare and destructive tornado outbreak took place in the Soviet Union, mainly impacting the Ivanovo and Yaroslavl regions located north of Moscow.
-One tornado in the outbreak produced F4 damage, while another (possibly the same as the Ivanovo tornado) was rated as F4.
-The outbreak resulted in at least 57 fatalities, though some sources claim that the actual death toll surpasses 400.
+A rare and destructive tornado outbreak took place in the Soviet Union, mainly impacting the Ivanovo and Yaroslavl regions located northeast of Moscow.
+One tornado, notoriously known as Ivanovo tornado produced F4 damage (previously rated F5), while another (possibly the same as the Ivanovo tornado) was rated as F4.
+The outbreak resulted in at least 75 fatalities, though some sources claim that the actual death toll surpasses 400.
 804 people were injured by the tornadoes.

 July

 There were 72 tornadoes confirmed in the US in July.